Alipsa/munin/README.md

 is to change / remove the three predefined users using the admin interface mentioned above.

 # Version history

+### 1.0.2
+- Change to deploy the original jar to central instead of the repackaged one.
+- Improve documentation

 ### 1.0.1
 Add support for adding/removing external content (e.g. images and css) which can be referenced from